xeaone/fsep/README.md

 ## Features
 - Native node.js Fs methods (promisified)
-- One dependency (removable in the future)
+- One dependency (removable in the future - promises)
 - Only Promises